 "Thompson’s study of light is nuanced and generative. . . . the structure of each section encourages the reader to embrace a protean reading practice, one that resists firmly embracing a single understanding of light, and of its affects and effects.
 The result is a powerful project that stands to impact multiple fields, while at the same time challenging how we see and understand black visual practices.
-In the end, Shine succeeds in reconstituting the very terms of photography and visual technology and their role in the diaspora." — Autumn Marie Womack, Small Axe Salon
+In the end, Shine succeeds in reconstituting the very terms of photography and visual technology and their role in the diaspora." — Autumn Marie Womack, SX Salon

 "Shine provides important illumination; it shows that nonelite culture holds up to serious academic scrutiny.
 Particularly given their reach and popularity, the practices Thompson brings to light cannot go overlooked and unanalyzed." — John A. Tyson, CAA Reviews